Car Insurance Lapsed? Here's What to Do Immediately (Step-by-Step)

 • Vehicle impoundment, which adds towing and storage fees on top of fines

-• Court appearances and possible misdemeanor charges for repeat offenders
+• Court appearances and possible misdemeanor charges in states like Georgia, New York, and West Virginia

 Don't Risk It

 Even a single traffic stop while uninsured can trigger a chain reaction of fines, fees, and suspended driving privileges that costs far more than simply reinstating or replacing your coverage.
-If you've had a license suspension in the past, the penalties are even harsher.
+If you've had a license suspension in the past, the penalties are even harsher — and an SR-22 lapse resets your entire required filing period back to zero.

 Financial Risks